openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 ### Test Plan

 We have a solid CI to test that CVO runs CSO and CSO runs corresponding CSI driver operator.
-We will add CI jobs that enables the feature gate (name TBD) and runs the new CSI driver operator image.
+We will add CI jobs for csi-operator repository for all platforms, possibly with careful rules to trigger only the jobs that a PR affects.
+With a possibility to run everything manually using `/test all`.

 ### Graduation Criteria